 Single Prints the current scene as a still image.
-Sequence Prints a series of scenes, a certain interval apart, on a single sheet of paper.
+Sequence paper.
+You ca Prints a series of scenes, a certain interval apart, on a single sheet of paper.
 You can also print the folder number, file number, and elapsed time for the frame by setting [Caption] to [On].

-- To cancel printing in progress, press the < ( - [ID Photo] and [Sequence] cannot be chosen on Canon-brand PictBridgecompatible printers from CP720/CP730 and earlier models.
+- To cancel printing in progress, press the <(RIC)> button. - [ID Photo] and [Sequence] cannot be chosen on Canon-brand PictBridgecompatible printers from CP720/CP730 and earlier models.